-MS and his wife are highly independent, with a strong sense of the look and feel of the house that they wanted.
-We needed to ensure that the house satisfied M’s considerable accommodation requirements but at the same time the design needed to reflect their rustic tastes.
+Our client and his wife are highly independent, with a strong sense of the look and feel of the house that they wanted.
+We needed to ensure that the house satisfied our client's considerable accommodation requirements but at the same time the design needed to reflect their rustic tastes.

-MS and his wife had always wanted to live in Scotland, and following M's accident, relocated to Glasgow where they have spent the last few years managing in unsuitable accommodation (a one bed studio apartment).
+Our client and his wife had always wanted to live in Scotland, and following the accident, relocated there and have spent the last few years managing in unsuitable accommodation (a one bed studio apartment).

 What we did

 We assisted with the property search which included canvassing properties on a particular street to see if homeowners were willing to sell.

 A 4-bedroom detached property, suitable for extension was purchased and we drew up plans to convert the ground floor lounge into a large bedroom and turn an already existing rear extension sitting room into a wet room (with hoists throughout).

 To compensate for the shortfall in living space, the property was further extended.
 Carers accommodation comprised a sitting room and office on the ground, with the spare upstairs bedrooms being available in the future should the carers require overnight accommodation.
 The entire house was rewired, a new heating system installed, and a new en suite bathroom created for our clients wife.